EyasuTeshome/shifttracker/job-search/JSR-introduction-to-the-module-v2.md

     - You will revamp your portfolio and include all your projects.
 - A step-by-step walkthrough to submit a job application.
 We will guide you all the way, from finding a job posting to submitting the job application.

+### Do you need to keep coding while you refine your application materials?

+Yes!
+Even though you won't be working on coding projects, it's very important that you **code and make commits to your GitHub every day to keep your activity green**.
+A green GitHub is an attribute that shows recruiters your passion and dedication to programming, and helps you stand out.
+A grey one can be misinterpreted by recruiters as a signal that you haven't been coding for a while.

+You don't need to work on complex project.
+A useful strategy to maintain GitHub activity while you're busy working on something else is to work on one of your side projects very slowly.
+For instance, you could update a Ruby gem dependency on one of your projects, or do some minor code cleanup to improve formatting to generate commits.
+You can also generate GitHub activity simply by opening issues against one of your projects.
+For example, if you want a green dot on your profile today, you could find one of your projects that doesn't have any automated tests, then open an issue that says ‘Write tests for this project.’
+Check [this video](https://www.loom.com/share/97f5fba2a94445cd8f6eaac70cc987ef) for more suggestions.

 ### How will you be assessed?

 - A career coach will review your behavioral grid and application materials, and approve them if they meet all the requirements in the corresponding rubric.
 You will have a maximum of 2 or 3 reviews to get your submission approved, depending on the project.
 If necessary, you can use your extra reviews to improve your materials further and get them approved.